-- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H (0.5 full-course equivalent [FCE]): a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme.
-This course must be taken in addition to the 5.5 FCEs required for the MEnvSc program. - Participate regularly and actively in the Development Policy and Power Seminar Series SRM3333H. - The major research paper in the participating degree program will be on a topic in critical development studies, approved by the collaborative specialization committee. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must meet all the respective degree requirements of the School of Graduate Studies and the participating graduate unit. - Students must meet the requirements of the collaborative specialization as follows: - IDS1000H Development Policy and Power: a core course meeting every other week throughout the academic year involving a mix of classes covering a substantive theme.
+This course must be taken in addition to the 5.5 FCEs required for the MEnvSc program. - Participate regularly and actively in the SRM3333H Master's Seminar Series. - The major research paper in the participating degree program will be on a topic in critical development studies, approved by the collaborative specialization committee. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.